tunzor/2048/README.md

 ## Docker Image

-A Docker Image of 2048 can be built with the following `Dockerfil`:
+A Docker Image of 2048 can be built with the following `Dockerfile`:

 ```dockerfile
 FROM alpine:latest